 How does that translate to a marketing sense?

 Not at all.
-I got absolutely zero benefit for sharing these photos on Pinterest.
+I got absolutely zero benefits for sharing these photos on Pinterest.
 Why?
 Because of some classic mistakes.

 1: I Shared For the Wrong Reasons